 The quality of our relationships matters more than the quantity

 However, if things continue to sour or go badly over time, we can become distressed, lonely and disconnected, even when we’re surrounded by people.
+Living in conflict or within a toxic relationship is more damaging than being alone.

 Close personal relationships ending can have a devastating impact on mental health.
 Loneliness and isolation are major risks after a relationship breakdown, when older children leave the family home, or following the death of a partner.